-Enterprises large and small alike are realizing the local SEO benefits of their reviews strategy, now that 1st and 3rd party reviews are given so much weight by Google and consumers it is imperative to create a method of action.
+Enterprises large and small alike are realizing the local SEO benefits of their local business reviews strategy, now that 1st and 3rd party reviews are given so much weight by Google and consumers it is imperative to create a method of action.
 In the Local Search Association’s most recent webinar, local search pros from U-Haul and here at Rio SEO got together to share best practices and how marketers can better monitor, engage and capitalize on local reviews.

 LSA’s Director of Marketing and Communication Joe Morsello hosted the webinar and was joined by guests: